Joshua Tree Glamping: 11 Epic Stays Near the National Park

 In fact, you can head out your door on foot to explore numerous desert hiking trails, and Joshua Tree National Park’s west entrance is just a short drive from your cabin.

-Your cabin includes the use of a private hot tub, a bathroom with a shower, a gas fire pit, a propane grill, and an outdoor shower.
+Your cabin includes a private hot tub, a bathroom with a shower, a gas fire pit, a propane grill, and an outdoor shower.

 This relaxing retreat makes for a perfect romantic getaway in Joshua Tree.